solo-io/supergloo/api/README.md

-# Service Mesh Hub API
+# Gloo Mesh API

-The Service Mesh Hub Api is broken into 4 main groups
+The Gloo Mesh Api is broken into 4 main groups

 1. **Discovery**: Resources representing discovered entities.
-These resources are (for the most part) not meant to be configured directly by users, but rather discovered by service-mesh-hub.
+These resources are (for the most part) not meant to be configured directly by users, but rather discovered by gloo-mesh.
 This currently includes the following:
     * `Meshes`
     * `Workloads`
     * `TrafficTargets`